 - Any work orders that were issued and accompanying receipts or other documentation demonstrating whether the work was actually performed.

 - Any and all complaints reported to the building owner, building management, and/or elevator company prior to the time of the incident.

 - Any surveillance or security video from inside the elevator and/or building.

 - Any correspondence and/or recommendations between the elevator maintenance company and the building management.

-The Simmons and Fletcher, P.C., law firm is dedicated to fighting for the rights of the injured by zealously advocating on behalf of the client we represent.
+The Simmons and Fletcher, P.C., Injury & Accident Lawyers are dedicated to fighting for the rights of the injured by zealously advocating on behalf of the client we represent.
 Elevator cases can be both expensive and challenging.
 Thus, we evaluate the merits of each case on a case-by-case basis.
 If you or a loved one have been seriously injured or killed due to an elevator accident, contact us for a free case evaluation today.